RedisGrafana/RedisGrafana/docs/intro.md

 ## Where Next?

 - The [Quickstart](quickstart.md) is the recommended starting point.
-- The [Commands](redis-datasource/commands.md) reference all supported commands in Redis Data Source.
+- The [Commands](redis-datasource/commands.md) reference all supported commands in the Redis Data Source.
-- The [Overview for Redis Application plug-in](redis-app/overview.md) page provides information about the Application pages, dashboards, and custom panels.
+- The [Redis Application plug-in](redis-app/overview.md) page provides information about the Application pages, dashboards, and custom panels.
 - The **Development** section has more information about the nightly built [Docker Images](development/images.md), developing plug-ins and interesting use cases.
+- The **Presentation** section consists links to the recent video presentations.
 - The [Timeline](timeline.md) page lists all major dates in the plug-ins development.

 ## Grafana Repository